AP Chemistry by Satellite Lectureguide

 arrangement shown in exercise 20e. is not the only possible arrangement of

 atoms.
-For example, the molecular formula C
+For example, the molecular formula C5H12 has three possible

 structures.
 Write the condensed molecular formula or draw the structure for